 People were supported by a team of staff that had the managerial guidance and support they needed to do their job.
-The registered manager was supported by nurses and senior care staff.
+The registered manager was supported by senior care staff and an area manager.
 We saw that people and the staff were comfortable and relaxed with the senior team.
 All staff we spoke with demonstrated an excellent knowledge of all aspects of the service and the people using the service.